baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

     The SlicerDicomDatabase folder is created automatically by Slicer when the user logs in to manage information about DICOM data.

+### Annotations subfolders

 If contours and markup lines were required, they are stored in subfolders - one for each Page.
+The assigned PageGroup number (either by administrator or automatically by the Image Quizzer) is embedded in the folder name for cross-referencing with the results quiz file.
 For example, if there were 3 pages in the quiz and a contour and at least one markup line was requested for each, the Users folder could look like this: